How to Choose the Best Garden Seeds

 Only buy things your family will eat.

-Is it worth my time and garden space to grow something that my family won’t enjoy eating?
+Is it worth my time and garden space to grow something my family won’t enjoy eating?

-You don’t have to grow EVERYTHING in your garden.
-It’s ok to only grow what you really want to grow.
+You don’t have to grow everything in your garden.
+It’s okay to grow only what you really want to grow.

 Broccoli